 For those interested in a useful overview of China’s extraordinary poverty alleviation project the following documentary series is worth viewing.

-Update: the letter mentioned below now includes 50 signatories, from countries whose population totals 2 billion.
+Update: the letter mentioned below initially had 28 signatories, but it now includes 50 signatories, from countries whose population totals 2 billion.
 Of these, 28 are Muslim-majority countries.

 ‘No investigation, no right to speak [meiyou diaocha jiu meiyou fanyanquan]’.

 This Chinese saying is particularly relevant for some in a small number of former colonising countries who like to make unfounded statements about China.
 That they have been used to seeing the world in their image is obvious; that they misunderstand much of the rest of the world is also obvious.
 But times are changing fast, for the voices from precisely such parts are increasingly strong and being heard.

 Xinjiang and its highly successful counter-terrorism and de-radicalisation programs are a case in point.
 In contrast to the former colonisers, many foreign delegations and journalists from other countries have visited Xinjiang and undertaken proper investigation.
 Notably, this includes investigators from Muslim-majority and developing countries, which support China’s approach.

 One recent result of this process of investigation is a joint letter from the ambassadors of 51 countries (and counting), which was sent to the UN’s human rights council.
 The letter indicates strong support for China’s successes in Xinjiang and its promotion of a Chinese Marxist approach to human rights.

 Let me begin with two statements: